 A checking account is a fundamental fiscal tool for anybody looking to store and track their finances securely.
-However, many people get turned off by the monthly fees these banks charge thus motivating them to look into free bank accounts.
+However, many people dislike the monthly fees these banks charge thus motivating them to look into free bank accounts.

-Some banks demand a monthly fee of up to $15 for account maintenance, plus other charges such as overdraft and account closure fees.
+Some banks demand a monthly fee of up to $15 for account maintenance, overdraft, and account closure fees.
 Nevertheless, there are several free alternatives to these accounts.
 Learn how free bank accounts differ from their traditional counterparts.

-According to a GOBankingRates survey, Americans pay an average of $7 in banking fees every month.
+According to a GOBankingRates survey, Americans pay an average of $7 in monthly banking fees.
 While the amount might seem nominal, it adds up to a more significant sum over several years.
 The best way to save money is to avoid unnecessary fees, especially if you’re on a budget.

 Banks typically charge fees to pay for operational expenses and profit.
 Remember, it’s a business like any other.
 For example, when you take a loan from the bank, you pay it back with interest.
 The interest is a fee charged on a loan.
 Below are some fees banks typically charge their customers for their accounts:

 - Monthly Maintenance Fees– Banks charge a fee ranging from $4 to $25 monthly to keep money in your account.

 - Overdraft fee– The bank covers purchases when you don’t have money in your account from your line of credit, linked savings account, or second checking account at a fee.

 - Insufficient fund fee- Those without overdraft protection may get charged for a returned check or debit charge.

 - Wire transfer fee– Banks charge between $16 and $35 for domestic and international money transfers.